janeshkrish/simple-interest-calculator/CONTRIBUTING.md

 - Create a new branch
 - Make your changes
 - Commit and push
-- Open a Pull Request
+- Open a Push Request